Your Guide To Avoiding Package Shipping Delays

 What if my package was still delayed in transit?

 Sometimes, even if you've taken every possible precaution, transit delays can still happen.
 If you've been tracking the shipment through a TMS like SpeedShip, you can get ahead of the situation and quickly communicate with the impacted customer.
-Tracking your shipments in real time allows you to let the customer know about the issue before they find out on their own, and also potentially send out a replacement package sooner.
+Tracking your shipments in real time allows you to let the customer know about package delays before they find out on their own, and also potentially send out a replacement package sooner.